coderlevv/lfshelper/README.md

     }
 ```

-If a *copy* field is included in the build db, an additional script is generated which contains commands to copy configuration files into specified folders.
-The generated
-script expects the files in a folder named *config* inside the directory the script is
+If a *copy* field is included inside the *config* key of the build db, an additional script is generated which contains commands to copy configuration files into specified folders.
+The generated script expects the files in a folder named *config* inside the directory the script is executed from.
-executed.
 ```json
 "config": {
 	"copy": [